 In the original soup pot drizzle a little olive oil and turn the heat to a medium.
-Add leeks and cook for five minutes.
-Add carrots and celery and cook for another few minutes.
+Add leeks and cook for ten minutes.
+Add carrots and celery and cook for another five minutes.

 Pour stock back into pot.
 Bring to boil.

-As the noodles cook, remove chicken meat of the carcass and shred into smaller pieces.
+As the vegetables cook, remove chicken meat of the carcass and shred into smaller pieces.